khalilh2002/Manga-Downloader-MangaLek-Edition/README.md

 # mangalek-web-scraping
-just trying to donwload manga from mangalek website using 'BeautifulSoup'
+just trying to download manga from the Mangalek website using 'BeautifulSoup'

+# Notice🚩🚩🚩
+it's preferable to use the main.py as CLI if not you could use the Gui.py as interface graphique but it's still under development

 ## install pip
-you need to install python in your windows , then open powershell or cmd and write
+you need to install Python on your windows , then open powershell or cmd and write
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py